Table of Contents

 Security Testing

-- Ensure data encryption
+- Ensure data encryption.

-- Check user authentication & secure APIs
+- Check user authentication and secure APIs.

 User Acceptance Testing (UAT)